hackersatcambridge/workshop-web-dev/.hac_workshop/notes.md

 **Note**: You may here people talk about Java*Script* or just Java.
 Confusingly, these are two separate and very different programming languages!
 Calling one of them the other may offend someone.
 You have been warned.

 If you have never programmed before, this section may be confusing.
 If you find yourself struggling and unable to work through the practical examples, I recommend you try something that dives into the subject a little more comprehensively.
-Our Introduction to Programming workshop (TODO: link) is a great place to do this.
+Our [Introduction to Programming workshop](https://www.youtube.com/watch?v=spIVWmv1jnw) is a great place to do this.

 If you are familiar with programming, this section should be very straight-forward.